kevin2huang/BIXI-Case-Study/README.md

 | Wind Dir (10s deg) | Polynomial | 0.14657 | 0.150621 |
 | **Wind Spd (km/h)** | Polynomial | **0.899023** | < 0.0001 |

-Month, Hour, Weekend, Temperature, Duration, Humidity and Wind Speed show a high correlation with the number of rides.
+`Month`, `Hour`, `Weekend`, `Temperature`, `Duration`, `Humidity` and `Wind Speed` show a high correlation with the number of rides.

 ## 6) Feature Engineering
-For this data set, I created a "ratio" feature which is calculated by dividing the number of bikes in by the number of bikes out for each station on a given day.
+For this data set, I created a `ratio` feature which is calculated by dividing the number of bikes in by the number of bikes out for each station on a given day.
 This will determine which stations generally receive more bikes and which stations have more bikes departing from it.<br>

 <img src="/images/Step3_BIXI_Stations_Temperature_Ratio.PNG" title="Ratios of Stations" width="auto" height="auto"/><br>